A-Abra/FitBit2/README.md

 ## Notes

 Had trouble trying to figure out the use of ViewModelProviders import including the dependencies for it in the build gradle.
 Also had difficulty implementing the daily photo stretch feature.
-Decided to implement through use of Calender classes day of the weeks.
+Decided to implement through use of Calender class day of the weeks method.

 ## License